 Click the play button above to listen to the audio version of this post!
-You can also check it out on SoundCloud and follow Adventure Rules there for more audio content!

 This past weekend I began a new tabletop campaign with a group of friends.
 The game we are playing is City of Mist, a superhero RPG with a noir setting.
 It’s a fascinating RPG that explores the stories and legends we learned growing up and how they would manifest themselves through people.
 It emphasizes the struggle between normal human beings with jobs, spouses, hobbies, personalities, and goals and these supernatural, almost god-like entities that want to take over their lives.
 And as a game set in the world of noir, it has the potential for some very heavy themes – loss, revenge, corruption, and crimes of a very personal nature run rampant in this sort of setting.